zerolawtech/SFT-Protocol/docs/index-readme.rst

 still be included in the issuer's investor count.

-Custodian contracts include a ``transfer`` function that optionally allows them to remove an investor from the beneficial owners when sending them tokens.
+Custodian contracts include a ``transfer`` function that optionally allows them to remove an investor fom the beneficial owners when sending them tokens.
 They may also call ``addInvestors`` or ``removeInvestors`` in cases where beneficial ownership has changed from an action happening off-chain.

 Each custodian must be individually approved by an issuer before they can receive tokens.
-Because custodians may bypass on-chain compliance checks, it is imperative this approval only be given to known, trusted entities.
+Because custodias may bypass on-chain compliance checks, it is imperative this approval only be given to known, trusted entities.

-*See the `Custodian <custodian.rst>`__ page for in-depth details.*
+*See the `Custodian <docs/custodian.md>`__ page for in-depth details.*

 Modules
 -------